zero-one-group/welcome-entry-level/README.md

 **[⬆ back to top](#contents)**

-## How to Get Quality Courses for Free or Affordable
+## How to Get Quality Courses for Free or at Little Cost

-As a student, you will get benefit from multiple learning platforms as long as you have your uninversity email `name@university.ac.id`.
+As a student, you will get benefit from multiple learning platforms as long as you have your university email `name@university.ac.id`.
 We provide a list of free or inexpensive learning materials below.

 ### Github Student Pack

-[GitHub Student Pack](https://education.github.com/pack) is the best way you can get for quality learning platform and software tools for free!
+[GitHub Student Pack](https://education.github.com/pack) is a really good bet for a free learning platform and software tools!
 At the time of writing, these are the learning materials you can get if you apply GitHub Student Pack:

 - [FrontendMasters - Advance your skills with in-depth JavaScript, Node.js & front-end engineering courses](https://frontendmasters.com/)
 - [OneMonth - Learn HTML, CSS, JavaScript and Python in just 30 days!](https://onemonth.com/)